VowpalWabbit/coba/doc/README.md

     * https://www.sphinx-doc.org/en/master/usage/referencing.html#role-ref

 We make use of two extensions, autodoc and autosummary:
-    * Autodoc creates pages with docstrings from classes, members, and attributes
+    * Autodoc creates content/elements on rst pages from Python docstrings
-    * Autosummary makes a table of elements with short descriptions
+    * Autosummary makes a table of elements with short descriptions.
+Autosummary can also auto-generate stub files.
+Once the stub files are generated we no longer need that functionality and only use Autosummary to create the tables.

 The left menu is created by our base theme and the table-of-contents in index.rst.
     * https://sphinx-rtd-theme.readthedocs.io/en/latest/configuring.html#how-the-table-of-contents-displays